 There is also substantial doubt that the courts of the Marshall Islands or Greece would enter judgments in original actions brought in those courts predicated on U.S. federal or state securities laws.

 Risk Factors Relating To Our Common Stock

-The trading volume for our common stock has been low, which may cause our common stock to trade at lower prices and make it difficult to sell your common stock.
+There may not be a liquid market for our common stock, which may cause our common stock to trade at lower prices and make it difficult to sell your common stock.